Brad Pitt says he has quit drinking and is in therapy

 People can fluctuate in their vulnerability to becoming addicted to booze, he said.
 Some individuals are more genetically susceptible than others, and alcohol dependency tends to run in families, Swift claimed.

-About half of the cases of alcoholic use disorders are due to genes and genealogy, and the other half are due to environmental exposure, Swift stated.
+About half of the cases of alcohol use disorders are due to genes and genealogy, and the other half is due to environmental exposure, Swift stated.

 Environmental elements may include social influences, like family and friends, the accessibility and easy access to alcohol, and age at initial use.

 For somebody with a long-lasting dependency to alcohol, stopping drinking can be a challenging procedure with a high likelihood of relapse, Swift stated.
 But severe alcohol issues are treatable.